gwirn/Cicada/README.md

      Print help message and exit

    | check   <None>
-     Check for upcomming appointments and show notification if some are upcomming
+     Check for upcoming appointments and show notification if some are upcoming

 -n | --next   <usize>
      Print next n appointments